 Chair and Managing Director

-Having held several positions at a coal-based utility in the USA and hydrocarbon giants in Canada such as Suncor and Nexen and now as CEO at Borealis GeoPower and Director at Kitselas Geothermal, Alison Thompson has stood on both sides of what sometimes seems like a deep divide between renewable and non-renewable energy production.
+Having held several positions at a coal-based utility in the US and hydrocarbon giants in Canada and now as CEO at Borealis and Director at Kitselas Geothermal, Alison has stood on both sides of what sometimes seems like a deep divide between renewable and non-renewable energy.
 As an engineer she brings a depth of understanding of the technology behind energy production.
 Through her incredible diversity of experience, she has developed an intimate understanding of the political landscape and business culture of energy in Canada and beyond.